Project Details

 Description

-Extensive feasibility studies supported by test results from previous projects, indicate the technology has potential to radically increase the efficiency of an engine in a HDV application.
-The project objective is to progress this game-changing concept from a research environment towards a working concept demonstrator & eventual application within HDVs, leading to drastic reduction in fuel usage & CO2 emission within the heavy duty transport sector.
+StepCO2 represented a disruptive shift in combustion engine technology, and addresses this call through the use of split cycle technology with a novel step to significantly increase engine efficiency.
+Extensive feasibility studies supported by test results from previous projects, indicated the technology had potential to radically increase the efficiency of an engine in a HDV application.
+The project objective was then to progress this game-changing concept from a research environment towards a working concept demonstrator and eventual application within HDVs, leading to drastic reduction in fuel usage and CO2 emission within the heavy duty transport sector.

 Key findings

-Test results, carried out as part of StepCO2 programme part funded by the UK’s innovation agency, Innovate UK, have shown the CryoPower engine to offer a near-zero emissions capability, in some cases offering lower tailpipe NOx emissions than in the surrounding air and with potential to remove pollution in towns and cities.
+Test results, carried out as part of StepCO2 programme part funded by the UK’s innovation agency, Innovate UK, showned the CryoPower engine to offer a near-zero emissions capability, in some cases offering lower tailpipe NOx emissions than in the surrounding air and with potential to remove pollution in towns and cities.

 CryoPower was originally conceived as a means of enabling otherwise unachievable improvements in fuel economy and reduced CO2, targeted at achieving at least 60 percent brake thermal efficiency.
 The early development work carried out on the test rig installed at the University of Brighton has not only validated this potential but has also demonstrated the highly impressive low-NOx emissions credentials of the CryoPower combustion process.